karanbisht45/EduTrack/README.md

 ```bash
 streamlit run app.py
 ```
 ---
-Notes

-Only SELECT queries are allowed via AI assistant for safety.

-User passwords are hashed using SHA256.

-CSV export respects any applied filters.

 ## 💡 AI Assistant Examples
 You can ask queries like:

--"Show all hostellers in 2nd year"
+-🏨 "Show all hostellers in 2nd year"

--"List students taking B.Tech CSE in semester 4"
+-🎓 "List students taking B.Tech CSE in semester 4"

+---

+## 📝 Notes

+✔️ Only SELECT queries are allowed via the AI assistant (for safety).
+✔️ Passwords are securely hashed with SHA256.
+✔️ CSV export respects applied filters.